Privacy Analysis Tool • 100% Client-Side

 Learn how fingerprinting works and what you can do to protect your privacy online.

-A comprehensive overview of browser fingerprinting techniques and privacy countermeasures.
+A overview of browser fingerprinting techniques and privacy countermeasures.

 Frequently Asked Questions